Unknown years of Jesus: Nicolas Notovich, 1887

-According to the scrolls, Jesus abandoned Jerusalem at the age of 13 and set out towards Sindh, “intending to improve and perfect himself in the divine understanding and to studying the laws of the great Buddha”.
+According to the scrolls, Jesus abandoned Jerusalem at the age of 13 and set out towards India, "intending to improve and perfect himself in the divine understanding and to studying the laws of the great Buddha".
 He crossed Punjab and reached Puri Jagannath where he studied the Vedas under Brahmin priests.
-He spent six years in Puri and Rajgirh, near Nalanda, the ancient seat of Hindu learning.
+He spent six years in Puri and Rajgir, near Nalanda, the ancient seat of Hindu learning.
 Then he went to the Himalayas, and spent time in Tibetan monasteries, studying Buddhism, and through Persia, returned to Jerusalem at the age of 29.

 Notovitch's writings were immediately controversial and Max Müller stated that either the monks at the monastery had deceived Notovitch (or played a joke on him), or he had fabricated the evidence.
 Müller then wrote to the monastery at Hemis and the head lama replied that there had been no Western visitor at the monastery in the past fifteen years and there were no documents related to Notovitch's story.
 J. Archibald Douglas then visited Hemis monastery and interviewed the head lama who stated that Notovitch had never been there.
 Indologist Leopold von Schroeder called Notovitch's story a "big fat lie".
 Wilhelm Schneemelcher states that Notovich's accounts were soon exposed as fabrications, and that to date no one has even had a glimpse at the manuscripts Notovitch claims to have had.

 Notovich responded to claims to defend himself.
-But once his story had been re-examined by historians – some even questioning his existence – it is claimed that Notovitch confessed to having fabricated the evidence.
+However, once his story had been re-examined by historians – some even questioning his existence – it is claimed that Notovitch confessed to having fabricated the evidence.
 Bart D. Ehrman states that "Today there is not a single recognized scholar on the planet who has any doubts about the matter.
 The entire story was invented by Notovitch, who earned a good deal of money and a substantial amount of notoriety for his hoax".
 However, others deny that Notovich ever accepted the accusations against him – that his account was a forgery, etc. Although he was not impressed with his story, Sir Francis Younghusband recalls meeting Nicolas Notovitch near Skardu, not long before Notovitch had visited Hemis monastery.

 In 1922, Swami Abhedananda, the president of the Vedanta Society of New York between 1897 and 1921 and the author of several books, went to the Himalayas on foot and reached Tibet, where he studied Buddhist philosophy and Tibetan Buddhism.
 He went to the Hemis Monastery, and allegedly found the manuscript translated by Notovitch, which was a Tibetan translation of the original scrolls written in Pali.
 The lama said that it was a copy and that the original was in a monastery at Marbour near Lhasa.
 After Abhedananda's death in 1939, one of his disciples inquired about the documents at the Hemis monastery, but was told that they had disappeared.